indiesoftby/defold-yagames/README.md

 YaGames is the Yandex.Games extension for the [Defold](https://www.defold.com/) game engine.
 [Yandex.Games](https://yandex.com/games/) is a collection of browser games for smartphones and computers.
 The games are available in Yandex Browser and the Yandex app.

+You can check [here](https://radar.yandex.ru/yandex) the size of Yandex.Games audience.
+The platform is constantly growing.

 ## Installation

 You can use it in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your `game.project` file and in the dependencies field under project add: